ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - The Event lifecycle.md

 **Nostr knows different kinds of event lifecycles (or, lifetimes).
 In some cases, you want to only keep one copy of an event (like your profile).
 In other instances like a public announcement of a product sale, you might not want that to stick around forever.
 Below you can find a quick summary of each of the event lifetimes Nostr has to offer.**

+To view a full list of all kinds + their respective lifetime, check out this overview: [[Nostr - The Event lifecycle]].
 ## Regular

 Regular events will 'forever' be stored on Nostr, unless explicitly deleted by all relays, either through honoring a [NIP-09 (delete)](https://nostr-nips.com/nip-09) event or at their own accord.